 What do you like to do in regards to training?

 Are you interested in the clicker training, do you want to do treat rewards or a finish game?

 These are all important questions that you should be asking yourself.

 It is important for you to find a trainer or behaviourist (depending on what you are needing) - that you can connect with.
 You should be comfortable to ask your trainer/ behaviourist questions and trust and respect the advice they are giving you.
 If that is not happening, then I would recommend you find a new trainer/ behaviourist.

 Having a difficult time with someone will only hinder your progress, and can make it uncomfortable for you, the trainer and your dog!

 The other important part when it comes to finding a trainer or behaviourist is to make sure they are who they say they are.
 Unfortunately training and behaviour work isn't regulated in the UK.
 That means that anyone can make claims of being a trainer or a behaviourist.
 Truth is they may have owned a dog or two and watched a certain 'famous'dog trainer' series on tv and now they think they are an expert!!

 This can do a lot more harm than they themselves may even realise.
-Look for someone who has recognised qualifications (and had hands on practical experience) - Not an online course, from an unrecognised source, that isn't worth the paper its written on.
-Qualifications aren't the be all and end all, but they do go some way to helping.
+Look for someone who has recognised qualifications (and had hands on practical experience) - Not an online course, from an unrecognised source, that isn't worth the paper it is written on.
+Look for nationally recognised accredited qualifications.